greycsont/GreyAnnouncer/docs/README.md

 if you have any throuble with the mod, feel free to ask in
 - [Github issue](https://github.com/greycsont/GreyAnnouncer/issues)
 - Email : 1106230622@qq.com
-- Discrod : csont.0721
+- Discord : csont.0721

 ## Resources
-- [1] BepInEX, used under GUN Lesser General Public License (LGPL) Version 2.1
-- [2] PluginConfigurator by eternalUnion, used under MIT License
-- [3] Newtonsoft.json by JamesNK, used under MIT License
-- [4] harmonyX, used under MIT License
-- [5] Krita, used under GNU General Public License (GPL) Version 3.0
+- [1] Krita, used under GNU General Public License (GPL) Version 3.0
-- [6] Samigirian by Siphercase, used under SIL Open Font License (OFL) Version 1.1
+- [2] Samigirian by Siphercase, used under SIL Open Font License (OFL) Version 1.1
-- [7] D-DIN by datto, used under SIL Open Font License (OFL) Version 1.1
+- [3] D-DIN by datto, used under SIL Open Font License (OFL) Version 1.1

 ## Credit
 Thanks: